uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: A method or "verb" players use to interact with the state of the platform edition as it appears in the gameplay footage (Sicart 2015; Lee et al., "VGMS 4.2," 2024)

+This element will typically be repeated.

 Select "No mechanic" if a mechanic is not used in the gameplay footage.

-This element will typically be repeated.
-Select only significant mechanics in cases where five or more options in the controlled vocabulary apply.
+Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website to substantiate metadata about the mechanics.

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with changes and additions, from BoardGameGeek n.d. and Lee et al., "Controlled Vocabulary for Mechanics," 2024)</summary>